gevhaz/hugo-theme-notrack/README.md

 params:
   social:
     github: <your github username>
+    email: <email address>
 ```

+For all available social icons, see the `data/notrack/social.yaml` file.
+There
+are 64 of them.
 Then, to use the shortcode in a page, do:

 ```
 {{< contact-box >}}
 Some text you want to include
 {{< /contact-box >}}
 ```

+Or, for an alternative design,

+{{< social >}}

 ## Other projects used in this theme